nthumma26/TEAM_C_data606/README.md

 Existing problems in the banking sector:

-1. Lack of data-driven approach in accessing the customer.
+1. Lack of data-driven approach in assessing the customer.
 2. Following the same traditional methodology of underwriting the collateral to grant the loans.
 3. Does not consider the steady cash flow of the individuals to estimate the risk.
-4. Improper accessing customers solely based on collateral.
+4. Improper assessing customers solely based on collateral.

-__Goals of the Project__: To incorporate an end-to-end data science project which could address the existing gaps in the banking sector by powering them with a web-based dashboard to access the creditworthiness of the customer.
+__Goals of the Project__: To incorporate an end-to-end data science project which could address the existing gaps in the banking sector by powering them with a web-based dashboard to assess the creditworthiness of the customer.

 ![determining-customer-creditworthiness thumb 1280 1280](https://user-images.githubusercontent.com/91147579/153737030-54ff439d-1c8d-4f8c-aa0e-e9209b11c5c5.png)

-**This project aims to address the gap of improper customer assessmnet and developing a new way to access the customers by the data driven approaches**
+**This project aims to address the gap of improper customer assessmnet and developing a new way to assess the customers by the data driven approaches**

 __Dataset Description__: